readium/swift-toolkit/docs/Guides/Open Publication.md

 }
 ```

+> [!IMPORTANT]
-:point_up: Assets created with an HTTP URL are not downloaded; they will be streamed.
+> Assets created with an HTTP URL are not downloaded; they will be streamed.
 If that is not your intention, you need to download the file first, for example using `HTTPClient.download()`.

 The `AssetRetriever` will sniff the media type of the asset, which you can store in your bookshelf database to speed up the process next time you retrieve the `Asset`.
 This will improve performance, especially with HTTP URL schemes.